mini retreats

 Sound, Stillness & integration mini retreats

-Each session unfolds as a 2-hour experiential journey, gently weaving together sound, meditation, simple movement, and time for integration.
+Each session unfolds as a 2.5-hour experiential journey, gently weaving together sound, meditation, somatic attunement, and time for integration.
 Rather than offering teachings or explanations, the practices themselves invite insight and understanding through direct experience.
+This is a place to relax and settle, and explore yourself arriving just as you are.

 This work is not oriented toward fixing, healing, or achieving particular states.